xxgicoxx/lans/README.md

-# Lans - An application for macOS to automate initial tasks on computer.
+# Lans - An application for Mac OS to create a list of applications to open at the same time.

-Lans is an application for macOS to automate initial tasks on computer.
+Lans is an application for Mac OS to create a list of applications to open at the same time.

 ![Lans](https://i.imgur.com/I61jbS9.png)